Gothic (2026 video game): Development and gameplay

-The THQ-studio Gate21, based in Sarajevo, was commissioned to design armor and NPCs.
+The THQ studio Gate21, based in Sarajevo, was commissioned to design armor and NPCs.
 In contrast to the predecessor, the armor of the NPCs will not look exactly the same, but will differ in details, so that there will be variations from each armor model.
-In order to facilitate and speed up the work process, NPC faces are created using deep learning AI.
+In the remake, the "hero" (player character) is able to tweak the value of his armor through modifications, which in turn has a small impact on the appearance of the armor.
+The weaponsmithing and food- and cooking system have been expanded for the remake.
+In order to facilitate and speed up the work process, the faces of NPC were created with deep learning AI.
+The development of those faces was a multi-year process, at the beginning of which the faces were designed manually.
+To avoid having repetitive faces (as was the case in the original) with around 600 NPCs in the game, the developers morphed face models together to create new faces.

+Engine and mod support

 The game is developed with the Unreal Engine for organizational reasons.
+During development, Alkimia Interactive switched from Unreal Engine 4 to Unreal Engine 5.

-When asked in August 2022 whether there will be mod support for the remake, the development studio, which itself consists of employees who had worked on mods for Gothic I and Gothic II, could not provide any information.
+When asked whether there will be mod support for the remake, the development studio, which itself consists of members (e.g. Lead Producer Pollice) who had worked on mods for Gothic I and Gothic II, answered, that modders can use AngelScript.
+Alkimia told, they used this scripting language "extensively for a lot of gameplay mechanics" in the development of the remake.

-Soundtrack and synchronisation
+Soundtrack, dialogue, text localization and voice over

-Kai Rosenkranz, who was already the composer of the eponymous original, is (as of August 2022) also responsible for the soundtrack of the remake.
-Rosenkranz reinterprets the original soundtrack and adds additional pieces of music.
+Kai Rosenkranz, who was already the composer of the eponymous original, is also responsible for the soundtrack of the remake.
+Rosenkranz reinterprets his original soundtrack and adds additional pieces of music.
+He used FMOD to implement his music.

-The game will be voiced in German and English and due to its large fanbases in Poland and Russia, in polish and Russian, too.
-When creating the German language edition, Alkimia Interactive wants to include voice actors who were involved in the original, whenever possible.
+The Dialogues from the original are sometimes adapted and new written dialogues were added to the remake, too.
+As in the original, the choice of a dialogue-option can often determine the course and outcome of a conversation.
+The game is voiced in German and English, and due to its large fanbases in Poland and Russia, in Polish and Russian, too.
+Text based localizations for Chinese, French, Italian, Japanese, Korean and Spanish are also available.
+The English text localization was completely reworked, as Alkimia criticized that the original English localization failed to convey the harshness of the German/Polish/Russian version.
+When dubbing the German edition, Alkimia Interactive included voice actors who were involved in the original, if voices havent changed or aged too much.

-Marketing and release

-A first trailer was released in August 2022.
-Artworks of the remake have been published on Steam at regular intervals since January 2023 at the latest.
-In February 2023, Alkimia Interactive claimed the development was "in the middle of production and therefore perfectly on schedule", but did not want to commit to a release date.
-In March 2023, the studio cited the year 2024 as a "realistic release timeline."